mdlsvensson/WCSharp/README.md

 ## Documentation

 Each individual system is documented in the [wiki](https://github.com/Orden4/WCSharp/wiki).
-The code also includes Visual Studio XML documentation, simply hover over code elements in your IDE to access helpful descriptions and usage examples.
+The code includes Visual Studio XML documentation comments, allowing quick access by hovering code elements in your IDE.

 ## Contribute